deancochran/deancochran.github.io/src/posts/machine-learning-on-the-edge-building-ml-powered-apps-with-sveltekit-and-tensorflowjs.md

 #### 6. **Building the UI for Uploading an Image and viewing Classification Results**

 **Note:** This uses custom skeleton UI components.
-You will need to supply you're own file upload and progress bars if you don't want to use the skeleton UI package
+You will need to supply your own file upload and progress bars if you don't want to use the skeleton UI package

 - **Showing the Results in the UI**:
   - Bind the classification results (e.g., label and probability) to the component’s state.